 - 1. Verbal Warnings

 - 2. Written Warnings

+- A written warning form is posted on the RCUOG Website at www.uog.edu/rcuog/policies-and-forms#Forms

 - 3. Suspension

 - 4. Termination

 To decide on the appropriate action, we may consider the seriousness of your conduct, your employment record, your ability to correct the conduct, actions we have taken for similar conduct by other employees, how your action affects clients or partners, and other circumstances.